laanwj/adlmidi/README.md

 * Slight modularization and clean-up of the code (split ui, audio output, MIDI event processor into separate files)
 * Reverb can be disabled with a command-line flag.
 This is mainly useful when the intent is to record and add effects later, but it will also use less CPU.
+* JACK audio output support.
+Note: with JACK it is important that the `PCM_RATE` exactly matches the sampling rate of the jack server.
+This can currently be configured in the Makefile only and not at run time.

 This fork breaks the following: